TaohongMaxwell/Digital-Signal-Processing-by-MATLAB/README.md

 **Maxwell Tao** , an Electronic Science and Technology student study at Guilin University of Electronic Technology.

-Now I am one of the chelf editors in WeChat public account of the Media Department of the Youth League New Media Alliance Studio of GUET (GUET Youth, 青春桂电).
-I was a web engineer in the Technical Department of the New Media Center of the School of Information and Communication.
+Former  one of the editors in WeChat public account of the Media Department of the Youth League New Media Alliance Studio of GUET.
+Web engineer in the Technical Department of the New Media Center of the School of Information and Communication.

 [https://taohongmaxwell.github.io/](https://taohongmaxwell.github.io/)